 Often, common sense is all it takes to reduce the risk of cooking-related fires.
 Do not leave your cooking unattended.
 Keep flammable liquids and substances away from naked cooking flames.
 Double check after preparing your meal – have you turned the cooker/oven/hob off?

 Protection from arson includes security measures like fire rated doors and fire exit doors throughout your property.
 A fire exit door can help by providing a safe escape route for anyone trying to evacuate.
-By choosing a high security fire exit door, you could prevent potential arson attempts through forced entry.
+By choosing a security fire exit door, you could prevent potential arson attempts through forced entry.

 A fire rated door can contain a fire, and prevent it spreading throughout a premises.
 Although mainly used in commercial and industrial applications, domestic fire doors are also available, in a more appealing choice of styles and designs, with a large choice of fire rated ironmongery and hardware to choose from.

 Candles have been causing fires for hundreds of years, and there’s no sign of them stopping yet.
 Nowadays we tend to enjoy them for their aesthetic purposes over their practical use as a light source, but this doesn’t make them any less of a risk.
 A forgotten candle can quickly set alight everything from furniture to curtains.